andy-byers/CalicoDB/README.md

 ## Disclaimer
 This library, in its current form, should **not** be used in production.
 Writing a reliable, ACID-compliant database is certainly far from trivial, and I have zero professional software development experience at this time.
+Furthermore, this library is under active development: I'm just putting it out there now so that others can help out.
-Also, Cub DB uses exceptions, which may not be desirable for this type of library.
+Also, Cub DB uses exceptions, which may not be desirable for some potential users.
 I initially began working on this project to better learn modern C++ and exception handling, so some design decisions reflect that goal rather than that of producing a general-purpose DBMS.
 I am, however, open to refactoring the project to rely on other forms of error handling, as it would be nice to support embedded systems.
-Please see the `Contributions` section if you are interested in helping out!
+Please see the `Contributions` section if you are interested in working on Cub DB!

 ## TODO
 1. Get the fuzz testing up and running.